|

 meats ranging between 220 and 330.
 These figures certainly do not compel meat

 eating.
 They compel split pea, cheese, and cashew eating!
-VITAMIN B-6 AS AN
+Ample amounts of

 B-complex vitamins, especially B-6 (pyridoxine) must be present for for your body's normal, depression-fighting chemical